mkloczko/derive-storable/README.md

 # Introduction

-The `generic-storable` package allows you to automatically generate Storable instances for your datatypes.
+The `derive-storable` package allows you to automatically generate Storable instances for your datatypes.
 It uses GHC.Generics, which allows the coders to derive certain instances automatically.
 To derive a (G)Storable instance, the data-type has to:

 * have only one constructor.
 * all fields of the constructor need to be GStorable.
 * implement a Generic instance (`derive (Generic)`)

-In order to achieve the same performance as for hand-written instances, take a look at [generic-storable-plugin](https://www.github.com/mkloczko/generic-storable-plugin).
+In order to achieve the same performance as for hand-written instances, take a look at [derive-storable-plugin](https://hackage.haskell.org/package/derive-storable-plugin).

 # Usage